 How can the current site or application be remodeled into a more effective design to improve user engagement, traffic, and sales?
 This part of the UX Audit process also involves mental modeling as well as prototyping, wire-framing, and user testing.

-How Does All of This Impact Sales?
+How does all of this Impact Sales?

 The brutal fact is that the way that your potential customers engage with your site determines your sales and your market reputation.
-A site or application that is tricky to use, difficult to navigate, and aesthetically unappealing will lose sales and will cost you bottom line.
+A site or application that is tricky to use, difficult to navigate, and aesthetically unappealing will lose sales and will cost you the bottom line.

 If you’re wondering why your potential customers are not converting and not engaging with your online presence, you need a UX audit.
 Once you understand where your customers are falling off, you can make positive changes.

-Getting Inside the Head of Your Users
+Getting inside the Head of your Users

 The goal of UX audits is to get inside the head of the user.
 How do they experience the site or application?
 How will they best engage with it?
 This understanding of the user experience drives the remodeling of websites and applications.
-WANDR works to make them more appealing, easier to use, easier to navigate, and utilize.
+WANDR works to make them more appealing, easier to use, easier to navigate and utilize.
 UX Audits are all about the end-user experience through standards of design and usability.

 Examples of Great UX Websites

 One of the basic principles of great UX design is to provide clear information to the user.
 When users understand how to navigate a site, they can use it more effectively and find what they want.
 The problem is when too much information is presented.
-No matter how clearly the information is presented, too many choices can cause a pain point for the end user and paralyze their decision making.
+No matter how clearly the information is presented, too many choices can cause a pain point for the end-user and paralyze their decision-making.

 For example, Zara uses clear navigation links.
 The design of the landing page is strong and bold.
 The colors are monochromatic and the navigation is clear and easy to find.
 Hick’s Law dictates that navigation information on websites is restricted and this eliminates the agony of choice.
 In this sense, Zara provides one of the best examples of great UX websites.

-Apple is a trillion dollar company, and their website UX reflects the company’s values.
+Apple is a trillion-dollar company, and its website UX reflects the company’s values.
 The Apple team has mastered design and marketing.
 The Apple website is an exercise in communicating the most information in the simplest of ways.
 The visual design flows from top to bottom and from side to side.
 There is plenty of space, appealing media and colors, and top navigation.
 It uses Hick’s law and minimalist design to draw the eye.
 It is an example to all professionals interested in conducting UX Audits.

 Apple has truly designed one of the best examples of great UX websites, and it has likely inspired many others.
 If your team is looking for inspiration, Apple’s site is one of the best examples of great UX websites.